Neil Smith (geographer): Scholarship

 Smith's research explored the broad intersections between space, nature, social theory, and history.
 His dissertation at Johns Hopkins University was supposed to have been on urban processes, but was in fact a major theoretical treatise that became the book Uneven Development: Nature, Capital and the Production of Space (1984).
-In this major work of social theory, Smith proposed that uneven spatial development is a function of the procedural logic of capital markets; thus society and economies "produce" space.
+In this major work of social theory, Smith borrowed Henri Lefebvre's theory of the social production of space and proposed that uneven spatial development is intrinsic to capital markets: capitalism needs to "produce" unevenness to keep accumulating and sustain itself.

-Smith is credited with theories about the gentrification of the inner city as an economic process propelled by urban land prices and city land speculation, rather than by cultural preferences for living in the city in his seminal article "Toward a Theory of Gentrification: A Back to the City Movement by Capital, not People" (1979).
+Smith is credited with theories about the gentrification of the inner city as an economic process propelled by urban land prices and city land speculation (aimed at closing the rent gap between the actual and the most profitable use of the land), rather than by cultural preferences for living in the city.
+He explored this in his seminal article Toward a Theory of Gentrification: A Back to the City Movement by Capital, not People (1979).

 Smith's curiosity about why such critical study of space and place came so late to the discipline of geography lead to his study of early 20th-century geographer Isaiah Bowman and the book American Empire: Roosevelt's Geographer and the Prelude to Globalization (2003), which traced America's rise to global power through geographical ignorance.
 The book won several awards, including the Henry Adams Prize of the Society for History in the Federal Government.
 Smith's critique of American-led, capitalist neoliberalism was further developed in The Endgame of Globalization (2005).